Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/workshop-2019.md

 ## REGISTRATION
 DASH-IF cordially invites you to attend its workshop on technical opportunities and challenges of media streaming applications over 5G networks.
-Registration is possible here <a href="https://dashif5g2019.eventbrite.com>https://dashif5g2019.eventbrite.com</a>.
+Registration is possible here https://dashif5g2019.eventbrite.com.

 ## SCHEDULE
 * Workshop Sessions: